particledatagroup/api/docs/source/schema.md

 file.
 Users who wish to do so are encouraged to consult the [source code of the Python API](https://github.com/particledatagroup/api) as a "reference implementation" to see how PDG data can be extracted.
-Please note that PDG can provide at best extremely limited support for using the database file.
+Please note that PDG can provide at best limited support for using the database file.

 ## Database schema